anira-project/anira/docs/sphinx/usage.rst

 the whole runtime selection: one relaxed store of one atomic value, the dense index itself, callable from any thread (several at once: ``get_plan`` loads the same value back, so it never disagrees with the engine that runs) but not while ``prepare`` runs.
-Because the index is what is stored, two plans on one engine (two variants of a model, two providers) stay distinct.
+Because the index is what is stored, two plans on one engine (two variants of a model, two providers) stay distinct, and a switch keeps the model's state (section 3.4).
 The switch applies from the next submitted chunk on: a chunk is stamped with the selection when it is submitted and keeps it from its pre-processing to its post-processing, so a chunk that is queued or in flight when the call lands finishes on the old plan, and exactly one engine runs for every chunk.
 The same holds